George Fenneman

 George Watt Fenneman (November 10, 1919 – May 29, 1997) was an American radio and television announcer.
 Fenneman is best remembered as the show announcer and straight man on Groucho Marx's You Bet Your Life.
-Marx, said of Fenneman in 1976, "There never was a comedian who was any good unless he had a good straight man, and George was straight on all four sides".
-Fenneman, born in Peking (Beijing), China, died from respiratory failure in Los Angeles, California, on May 29, 1997, at the age of 77.
+Marx said of Fenneman in 1976, "There never was a comedian who was any good unless he had a good straight man, and George was straight on all four sides".

 Early life

 Fenneman was born in Peking (now Beijing), China, the only child of Edgar Warfield and Jessico "Jessie" (née Watt) Fenneman.
 He was an infant when his parents moved to San Francisco, California, where he grew up.
 Fenneman's father was a certified public accountant and worked in the import-export business.
 His mother was an author and a minister of the Divine Art of Living.
 When Fenneman was eight, he wrote and starred in his own drama before his neighborhood friends in the basement of his home.
 Fenneman grew up in San Francisco's West Portal district.